Invited Speakers

 Natalia Trayanova (John's Hopkins University, Baltimore, MA, USA): Multimodal AI to Predict Risk of Sudden Cardiac Death

-Carmen Terzic (Mayo Clinic, Rochester, MN, USA): AI Reading Spine X-Ray Images to Predict Metastases in Patients With Lower Back Pain
+Carmen Terzic (Mayo Clinic, Rochester, MN, USA): AI-Enhanced Spine X-Ray Analysis for Predicting Metastases

 Louis Vaickus (Dartmouth Health, Lebanon, NH, USA): Applications of AI in Pathology

-Samuel Volchenboum (University of Chicago, Chicago, IL, USA): AI Won’t Cure Childhood Cancer, But It Will Help the People Who Do; The Promise, Pitfalls, and Patient Impact of AI in Oncology
+Samuel Volchenboum (University of Chicago, Chicago, IL, USA): AI Won't Cure Childhood Cancer, But It Will Help the People Who Do

-Mark Waddle (Mayo Clinic, Rochester, MN, USA): Real World Applications of Artificial Intelligence in Radiation Oncology: Personalizing Treatment and Improving Efficiency
+Mark Waddle (Mayo Clinic, Rochester, MN, USA): Real World Applications of AI in Radiation Oncology: Personalizing Treatment and Improving Efficiency

 Moses Schanfield Memorial Symposium on Artificial Intelligence in Forensic and Anthropological Genetics:

-Bruce Budowle (University of Helsinki, Helsinki, Finland): Artificial Intelligence enables scale, consistency, and right rigour in forensic identity inference
+Bruce Budowle (University of Helsinki, Helsinki, Finland): Artificial Intelligence Enables Scale, Consistency, and Rigor in Forensic Identity Inference

-Tony Capra (University of California, San Francisco, CA, USA): AI as a Time Machine: Inferring Ancient Molecular Phenotypes With Machine Learning
+John A. (Tony) Capra (University of California, San Francisco, CA, USA): AI as a Time Machine: Inferring Ancient Molecular Phenotypes

 Mateja Hajdinjak (Max Planck Institute for Evolutionary Anthropology, Leipzig, Germany): Neandertals in Focus: What New Genomes Tell Us About Their Biology and Interactions With Humans